 If you’re reading this, then I can guess the answer.
 You’re in good company.
 So, here are 5 action steps that helped me and can help you break the hold of your previous mistake:

-- Learn from your mistake.
 Gag, right?
 But seriously, take 15 seconds to review the outcome.
-How did it teach you?
+What did it teach you?
 Consider the fact that this mistake did provide a lesson for you, and that’s worth something.

 It is time to get your confidence back.